 Under the Consolidated Omnibus Budget Reconciliation Act (COBRA), the District provides healthcare benefits to eligible former employees and eligible dependents that elect to participate.
 Certain requirements are outlined by the federal government for this coverage.
 The premium is paid in full by the insured on or before the 15th day of the month for the actual month covered.
 This program is offered for a duration of eighteen months after the termination date.
-The District prepares the initial COBRA enrollment forms and the former employee makes the premium payments directly to the District.
+The District enrolls electing, eligible participants with a third-party COBRA administrator.
+Participants make payments directly to the third-party administrator and these payments are then remitted to the District.
 There is no associated cost to the District under this program.